kent-map/images/README.md

 ## Using a file naming convention

-The easiest method for defining the rights for an image hosted in Github is to append a Creative Commons or Rights Statements code to the end (but before the file extension) of the Gihub file name.
+The easiest method for defining the rights for an image hosted in Github is to append a Creative Commons or Rights Statements code to the end (but before the file extension) of the Github file name.
 The naming convention recognized by the Visual Essays IIIF manifest generator splits the file name into two segments.
 The segments are separated by the first `-` found in the file name.
 The first segment is the image label (or caption) and the second is the rights code.
 The rights code is one of the Creative Commons or RightsStatements.org codes defined in the section above.

 The text before the first `-` character in the file name is used to create the image label/caption unless this is overridden by a label property in an image-specific properties (`.yaml`) file.
-When using the first segment from the file name for the label, any underscore (`_`) charcters are converted to spaces.
+When using the first segment from the file name for the label, any underscore (`_`) characters are converted to spaces.
 A double underscore (`__`) can be used to signify the end of a title.
 This can be useful if multiple images in a folder will use the same label.
 For instance, `Some_label__1-CC0.jpg` and `Some_label__2-CC0.jpg`.
 In this example both image files have a unique file name but can be associated with the same label and rights code.

 ## Using metadata files